auth0/auth0-deploy-cli/docs/using-as-cli.md

 ### `--format`, `-f`

-Options: `yaml` or `directory`.
-Determines the Refer to the list of all configurable properties.
+Options: yaml or directory.
+Determines the file format of the exported resource configuration files.
+See: [Available Resource Config Formats](available-resource-config-formats).

 ### `--export_ids`, `-e`